Electric Ink Tattoo Care

 What is it?

 There are three products in the range, including a moisturiser, oil and vibrancy serum.
-Each loaded with a blend of medicinal and exotic natural ingredients.
+Each is loaded with a blend of medicinal and exotic natural ingredients.

 What's in it?